Nokia 1616

-Nokia 1616 is an affordable ultrabasic GSM mobile phone from Nokia announced on 4 November 2009 and released in 1 March 2010 for developing countries and budget users for a suggested price of €24 before taxes and excluding subsidies (SIM-free).
+Nokia 1616 is an affordable ultrabasic GSM mobile phone from Nokia announced on 4 November 2009 and released on 1 March 2010 for developing countries and budget users for a suggested price of €24 before taxes and excluding subsidies (SIM-free).

 The device's main non-phone features are flashlight at the top of the device, and an FM radio.
 The radio requires a headset or headphones in lieu of an antenna to function, and can work in the background, thereby providing access to other phone tasks without having to turn it off.

 A dual-SIM variant of the Nokia 1616 was released, known as the Nokia C1-00.

 Hardware

 The device has a color display with scratch-proof display glass, a dust-proof keypad, and comes in Black, Dark Gray, Dark Blue, and Dark Red colors.

 In addition to the phone, the battery, and the Nokia AC-3 compact charger, the original packaging also includes a Nokia WH-102 stereo headset.